doukara/-search-content-in-arrayList/README.md

 For this  project :
-this is small and simple project  for search content in arrayList you can use it if you have a book whith lots of informations
+this is small and simple project  for search content in arrayList you can use it if you have a book with lots of informations
 - write number 1,2,3.. on page [manually whit pen]
 - add in project the titel and page number and later you can search derictly on arraylist the titel and he you give the page number